andrei-motora/delivery-performance-analytics/README.md

 - **Data quality framework** to ensure metric trustworthiness
 - **Sample data generator** producing realistic test data with configurable parameters
 - **Tableau-ready views** optimized for visualization and dashboarding
+- **Interactive Tableau dashboard** for executive and operational reporting

 ### Technologies Used